Greater Toronto Area: Geography

-The Greater Toronto Area covers an area of 7125 km2.
+The Greater Toronto Area covers an area of 7125 sqkm.
 The region itself is bordered by Lake Ontario to the south, Kawartha Lakes to the east, the Niagara Escarpment to the west, and Lake Simcoe to the north.
 The region creates a natural ecosystem known as the Greater Toronto Bioregion.
 The Greater Toronto Area forms part of the neck of the Ontario Peninsula.

 Vast parts of the region remain farmland and forests, making it one of the distinctive features of the geography of the GTA.
 Most of the urban areas in the GTA hold large urban forest.
 For the most part designated as parkland, the ravines are largely undeveloped.
 Rouge Park is also one of the largest nature parks within the core of a metropolitan area.
 Much of these areas also constitute the Toronto ravine system, which consists of deep and steep valleys, and a number of conservation areas in the region which are managed by Toronto and Region Conservation Authority.
 The Cheltenham Badlands, in Caledon, is an example of environmental degradation from poor agricultural practice.
 The Scarborough Bluffs are part of the Glacial Lake Iroquois shoreline.

 In 2005, the Government of Ontario also passed legislation to prevent urban development and sprawl on environmentally sensitiveland in the Greater Toronto Area, known as the Greenbelt; many of the areas include protected sections of the Oak Ridges Moraine, Rouge Park, and the Niagara Escarpment.
 Nevertheless, low-density suburban developments continue to be built, some of which is on or near ecologically sensitive and protected areas.
 The provincial government attempted to address the issue through the "Places to Grow" legislation passed in 2005, which emphasizes higher-density growth in existing urban centres over the next 25 years (i.e., until 2030).